 Multistage airbags with multiple initiators (squibs) must be checked to determine that all squibs were used during the deployment event.
-The driver and passenger airbags in this vehicle are deployed by electrical signals generated by the Occupant Restraint Controller (ORC) through the driver or passenger squib 1 and squib 2 circuits to the two initiators in the airbag inflators.
+The Driver AirBag (DAB) and Passenger AirBag (PAB) in this vehicle are deployed by electrical signals generated by the Occupant Restraint Controller (ORC) through the driver or passenger squib 1 and squib 2 circuits to the two initiators in the airbag inflators.
 Typically, both initiators are used and all potentially hazardous chemicals are burned during an airbag deployment event.
 However, it is possible for only one initiator to be used; therefore, it is always necessary to confirm that both initiators have been used in order to avoid the improper handling or disposal of potentially live pyrotechnic or hazardous materials.
 The following procedure should be performed using a diagnostic scan tool to verify the status of both airbag squibs before either deployed airbag is removed from the vehicle for disposal.

+CAUTION:

-CAUTION: Deployed front airbags having two initiators (squibs) in the airbag inflator may or may not have live pyrotechnic material within the inflator.
+Deployed front airbags having two initiators (squibs) in the airbag inflator may or may not have live pyrotechnic material within the inflator.
 Do not dispose of these airbags unless you are certain of complete deployment.
 Refer to the Hazardous Substance Control System for information regarding the potentially hazardous properties of the subject component and the proper safe handling procedures.
 Then dispose of all non-deployed and deployed airbags and seat belt tensioners in a manner consistent with state, provincial, local and federal regulations.

-- 1. Be certain that the diagnostic scan tool contains the latest version of the proper diagnostic software.
+1. Be certain that the diagnostic scan tool contains the latest version of the proper diagnostic software.
 Connect the scan tool to the 16-way Data Link Connector (DLC).
-The DLC is located on the driver side lower edge of the instrument panel, outboard of the steering column. - 2.
-Turn the ignition switch to the ON position. - 3.
+The DLC is located on the driver side lower edge of the instrument panel, outboard of the steering column.

+- 2. Transition the ignition switch (also known as the Keyless Ignition Node/KIN or IGnition Node Module/IGNM) to the On status. - 3.
 Using the scan tool, read and record the active (current) Diagnostic Trouble Code (DTC) data.

-Using the active DTC information, refer to the Airbag Squib Status table to determine the status of both driver and passenger airbag squibs.
+Using the active DTC information, refer to the Airbag Squib Status table to determine the status of both DAB squibs and both PAB squibs.

-AIRBAG SQUIB STATUS IF THE ACTIVE DTC IS: CONDITIONS SQUIB STATUS Driver or Passenger Squib 1 open AND the stored DTC minutes for both Driver or Passenger squibs are within 15 minutes of each Both Squib 1 and 2 were used.
-Driver or Passenger Squib 2 open other Driver or Passenger Squib 1 open AND the stored DTC minutes for Driver or Passenger Squib 2 open is GREATER than the Squib 1 was used; Squib 2 is live.
-Driver or Passenger Squib 2 open stored DTC minutes for Driver or Passenger Squib 1 by 15 minutes or more Driver or Passenger Squib 1 open AND the stored DTC minutes for Driver or Passenger Squib 1 open is GREATER than the Squib 1 is live; Squib 2 was used.
-Driver or Passenger Squib 2 open stored DTC minutes for Driver or Passenger Squib 2 by 15 minutes or more Driver or Passenger Squib 1 open AND Driver or Passenger Squib 2 open is NOT an active code Squib 1 was used; Squib 2 is live.
+AIRBAG SQUIB STATUS IF THE ACTIVE DTC IS: CONDITIONS SQUIB STATUS Driver or Passenger Squib 1 open AND the stored DTC minutes for both Driver or Passenger squibs are within 15 minutes of each other Both Squib 1 and 2 were used.
+Driver or Passenger Squib 2 open Driver or Passenger Squib 1 open AND the stored DTC minutes for Driver or Passenger Squib 2 open is GREATER than the stored DTC Squib 1 was used; Squib 2 is live.
+Driver or Passenger Squib 2 open minutes for Driver or Passenger Squib 1 by 15 minutes or more Driver or Passenger Squib 1 open AND the stored DTC minutes for Driver or Passenger Squib 1 open is GREATER than the stored DTC Squib 1 is live; Squib 2 was used.
+Driver or Passenger Squib 2 open minutes for Driver or Passenger Squib 2 by 15 minutes or more Driver or Passenger Squib 1 open AND Driver or Passenger Squib 2 open is NOT an active code Squib 1 was used; Squib 2 is live.
 Driver or Passenger Squib 2 open AND Driver or Passenger Squib 1 open is NOT an active code Squib 1 is live; Squib 2 was used.